Robin Monotti Graziadei

-Robin Monotti Graziadei is an Italian architect and film producer based in London.
-He is the managing partner of Robin Monotti Architects, a firm that he founded in 2007.
+Robin Monotti Graziadei is an Italian architect, film producer, biourbanist and water fountain designer based in London.
+He was the managing partner of Robin Monotti Architects, a firm that he founded in 2007.
 In 2010, Monotti won the RIBA and Royal Parks Foundation's International Drinking Fountain Design Competition with his Watering Holes fountain design.
-In 2016 Robin co-founded the film production company Luminous Arts Productions.
+In 2016 Robin co-founded the film production company Luminous Arts Productions, which co-produced the drama feature film on the history and philosophy of medicine The Book of Vision executively produced by Terrence Malick.

 Early life

 Monotti Graziadei was born and raised in Rome.
 He moved to England when he was 17 and studied BSc Architecture at the University of Bath in 1994.
 In 2000, he studied MA in Histories and Theories of Architecture at the Architectural Association of London.

 Career

 From 2001 to 2007, he taught a Diploma Unit at the London Metropolitan University.
 He started Robin Monotti Architects in London in 2007 before which he worked in offices in architecture office in Rome and Milan.
 In 2007, Monotti translated Curzio Malaparte's Donna Come Me into English language titled Woman Like Me.
+Robin co-produced the film The Book of Vision (2020) executively produced by Terrence Malick and starring Charles Dance.